cider/cider-example/README.md

 # How to build your project using Paprika #

+First of all, you need a single script that represents all the build steps.
+Paprika then takes a repository URL and the relative path of that script within the repository and runs the script on one of the build slaves.
+The script also has its associated runner, which would be `bash` for Bash scripts, for example.

+So, how to build your project using `paprika build`:

 1. Include `.paprika.yml` in your repository.
 This is optional but recommended.
 2. Run `paprika build`, either pointing to your `.paprika.yml`, or specifying all the required parameters on the command line.
 The common practice should